maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### Notes input ####

 This input is a text area into which students may type whatever they choose.
 It can be used to gather their notes or "working".
-However, this input always returns `true` to the CAS and the contents are never validated.
+However, this input always an empty value returns to the CAS, so that the contents are never assessed.
+Note that any potential response tree which relies on this input will never get evaluated!

 #### Equivalence reasoning input ####